Eating Disorders - Getting the Help You Need

 Dr. Rader: Eating disorders are progressive disorders.
 It may seem as though they are something you can control when you first start practicing them.
 But like alcoholism, they can become addictive and produce a devastating cycle.

 Dr. Rader: I know it's getting late.
 I want to thank Dr. Rader for being here tonight and for everyone in the audience who attended and those who submitted questions.
-The transcript of tonight's conference will be up on our eating disorders website on Saturday.

 Dr. Rader: Thank you for having me as a guest speaker tonight.